 The oval-shaped bugs measure between 2 mm to 3.8 mm with white and black patterns plus red or orange scales.
 Also, unlike bed bugs, carpet beetles have wings and fly at day.

 The bugs will mainly hide in carpet fabrics & fresh flowers.
-They have visible antennae that’re short but has a hidden head.
+They have visible antennae that are short but have a hidden head.
 But carpet beetles don’t bite humans but may trigger allergic dermatitis.

 Book-like look like book-lice in body size (though smaller), color ( but brown to white-translucent) & shape.
 You’ll mainly find them window-sills, windows, & under various wallpapers.

-On color, book-like are creamy yellow or pale brown – they mainly also look like termites (view termite killers) – but have thin antennae plus long and soft body.
+On color, book-like are creamy yellow or pale brown – they y also look like termites (view termite kiers) – but have thin ananda plus long and bodies.

 On size, book-like measure about 1 mm – 6 mm with their body and head being separate and segmented.
-Most of these bugs have no wings but some have 4 tiny wings.
+Most of these bugs have no wings, but some have four tiny wings.

-Book-lice love to stay on areas with damp books, and high humidity mainly because they’re de-hydrated.
+Book-lice love to stay in areas with damp books and high humidity mainly because they’re dehydrated.
 Further, dust plus dead bodies of book-lice could lead to asthma.